Azure/MachineLearningNotebooks/README.md

-# Azure Machine Learning service sample notebooks
+# Sample notebooks for Azure Machine Learning service

 Use either of these methods to run the notebooks in this repository: